 Processing aids require pre-market approval under Standard 1.3.3; therefore it is not appropriate to consider non-regulatory options for this Application.
-Two regulatory options have consequently been identified:
+Two regulatory options were consequently been identified:

-- Option 1: Reject the Application - Option 2: To prepare a draft variation to Standard 1.3.3 to permit the use of endo-protease produced from A. niger, as a processing aid.
+Option 1: Reject the draft variation to the Code

+Option 2: Approve a variation to Standard 1.3.3 to permit the use of endo-protease produced from A. niger, as a processing aid.

-8. Impact Analysis
+8. Impact Analysis (RIS ID: 12065)